-DNOs are obliged to publish documents about their Use of System charges.
-These cover their Use of System charging methodology and a statement of what the charges are for both generation and demand customers.
+DNOs are obliged to publish documents about their UoS charges.
+These cover their UoS charging methodology and a statement of what the chares are for both generation and demand customers.
 You can find these on DNOs' websites.

-All generators connected at Low Voltage are subject to Generation Distribution Use of System charges under the Common Distribution Charging Methodology (CDCM).
-These charges are currently negative (ie credits).
-You can find out more about the Common Distribution Charging Methodology (CDCM) by looking at Distribution Charging on the Ofgem website, Distribution Charges
+You can find out more about the Common Distribution Charging Methodology (CDCM) and EHV Distribution Charging Methodology (EDCM) from DNOs' websites and Charging Arrangements section on Ofgem website.